 “Breaking the Silence” is bound to become a classic and fan favorite.
 Kenny’s voice floats over a commanding drum beat that will have the crowd clapping along with it, and the chorus’ energy will surely have everyone jumping and singing the tremendously catchy melody like a battle cry; the song has an “IT” factor that makes it almost impossible to describe.
 Along with “Grace Divine“, “Break Down the Walls” and “Son of a Gun”, this song will surely get the crowds going when Darkhaus tours in support of their debut album.

 Another highlight in the album is “Looks Like Rain”, a title that contrasts with its smile-inducing rhythm, which makes you snap your fingers along with the music and dance like nothing can ruin your day.
-“Our Time” offers another flick into the music style with its almost whispered “come hither”-like vocals that lead to a thumping chorus, a very nice and unexpected touch.
+“Our Time” with its almost whispered “come hither”-like vocals, lead to a thumping chorus, a very nice and unexpected touch.

 If you’re one of those who are desperately looking for a breath of fresh air in the modern rock department like me, then you should definitely check Darkhaus.